sidharth-085/buildYourOwnApp/README.md

 - Stuck?
 Google, Stack Overflow, and Android docs (developer.android.com) are your friends!

 ## Questions?
-If you need clarification, reach out to hr@rapido.bike.
+If you need clarification, reach out to shantanu.das@rapido.bike.
 We’re excited to see what you create!

 Good luck, and have fun building!